Living in a Picture World

 Kudus are known as the grey ghosts of the bush.
 They are an important species of everyday wildlife, living all around us.
 The nickname comes from the kudu’s ability to move through the bush without a sound, gracefully tipping their horns right back and ducking under branches.
 When standing perfectly still, in dappled light, they melt into their surroundings and you won’t know they’re there.

 The Jews have used a kudu horn as a musical instrument for as long as they can remember.
-The Yemenite Jews use a Kudu horn in their Rosh Hashanah ceremonies.
+The Yemenite Jews use a Kudu horn (shofar) to blow in their Rosh Hashanah ceremonies.

 Later that afternoon, we saw a duiker down the road and on closer inspection saw there was a kudu with him – quietly resting unseen while he chewed the cud.

 There are a lot of beautiful birds we get to see.
 One of the prettier ones is the European roller.
-They are long distance migrants in the bush in summer but breed all the way from Morocco, through Europe to Kazakstan and northwards to China.
+They are long distance migrants in the bush in summer to breed here, all the way from Morocco, through Europe to Kazakstan and northwards to China and back to the Kruger Park.

 The Marsh Terrapin isn’t always around to star in our everyday wildlife series but it had just rained when this photo was taken and he’d taken up residence in a temporary perennial pond.
 With no crocs to worry about, he was sunning himself and pretending he couldn’t be seen through the grass.